didier-durand/microservices-on-cloud-kubernetes/README.md

 ![workflow badge](https://github.com/didier-durand/microservices-on-cloud-kubernetes/workflows/Microservices%20on%20GKE/badge.svg)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The purpose of this repository is to provide the fully automated setup of a nice-looking (see [screenshots](https://github.com/GoogleCloudPlatform/microservices-demo#screenshots)) showcase / testbed for a cloud-native application ([precisely explained](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/definition) by Microsoft) on a cloud-hosted Kubernetes cluster (here [GKE by Google Cloud](https://cloud.google.com/kubernetes-engine)) based on an interesting [service mesh](https://www.redhat.com/en/topics/microservices/what-is-a-service-mesh).
+The purpose of this repository is to provide the fully automated setup of a nice-looking (see [screenshots](https://github.com/GoogleCloudPlatform/microservices-demo#screenshots)) showcase / testbed for a cloud-native ([precisely defined](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/definition) application by Microsoft) on a cloud-hosted Kubernetes cluster (here [GKE by Google Cloud](https://cloud.google.com/kubernetes-engine)) based on an interesting [service mesh](https://www.redhat.com/en/topics/microservices/what-is-a-service-mesh).
 So, additionally, the setup will install tooling (coming from the [CNCF Cloud Trail Map](https://github.com/cncf/trailmap) for many of them) to make the application and its service mesh observable and manageable.